WORLD-FAMOUS WINES !

 The authority of the Jurade continued in this form until the French Revolution in 1789.

-In 1948, a few winegrowers resurrected the brotherhood, which then became the ambassador of Saint-Emilion wines throughout the world, with the ambition of guaranteeing the authenticity and quality of its wines.
+In 1948, a few winegrowers founded a brotherhood, which in turn took the name of "Jurade", and became the ambassador of the wines of Saint-Emilion throughout the world, with the ambition of guaranteeing the authenticity and quality of its wines.

 Its members put on their old traditional red robes twice a year: for the Spring Festival in June and for the Ban des Vendanges in September.
 During these events, the members of the Jurade parade through the city, dressed in their traditional red dress, recalling the almighty Jurade of past centuries and induct new Jurats.